Is there anything better than a good mug of coffee to start your day?

 Yes.
 Our Coffee Lovers Protein Shake for one.

 This recipe uses cold brewed coffee.
-If you haven’t cold brewed coffee before, it’s a delightfully low-effort way to brew, although it takes between 12 and 24 steep.
+If you haven’t cold brewed coffee before, it’s a delightfully low-effort way to brew, although it takes between 12 and 24 hours to steep.

 Cold brewing makes for a beautifully smooth coffee that’s great for iced coffee, smoothies or coffee protein shakes.
 It avoids many of the harsher acidic flavours that come of coffee that don’t always suit this type of drink.
 It’s also a really good way of making stale coffee grounds utterly delicious again.
 Once it’s finished brewing you can even heat it up to make a hot cup of coffee.